-Preliminary results have been obtained using a similar procedure (Etter, 2009).
-Sentence segments of length five were extracted from a dump of the English Wikipedia (600M words).
-The vocabulary was restricted to the 1000 most frequent words initialized with the Collobert (2011) embeddings.
+Preliminary results have been obtained using a similar procedure (Etter 2009).
+Sentence segments of length five were extracted from a dump of the English Wikipedia (600 M words).
+The vocabulary was restricted to the 1000 most frequent words initialized with the Collobert et al. (2011) embeddings.
 The initial sentence segment brackets were constructed randomly.
-In order to investigate how the resulting system maps word sequences into the representation space, all two-word sequences of the 500 most common words were constructed and mapped into the representation space.
-Figure 9 shows the closest neighbors in representation space of some of these sequences.
-This analysis was restricted to two-word sequences because the computational cost grows exponentially with the sequence length.
+In order to investigate how the resulting system maps word sequences into the representation space, all two-word sequences of the 500 most common words were con-